Away-Abroad Students (Returning for Spring)

 The first two request forms below are operative, but the OV forms will not be operative unless any completely-open apartments will become available for request at a later time.

 - Request for Specific Location.
 This is for a specific location as an individual request OR as a mutually-requesting group.
-This form allow a group to request a specific residence hall and even a specific suite, section, or apartment as a primary request.
+This form allows a group to request a specific residence hall and even a specific suite, section, or apartment as a primary request.
 However, this form also allows other preferences beyond the specific and primary location.
 For example, if Ocean View is the primary request, other hall location preferences could be ranked like this: Other Preferences: [VK, AR, CL, EM].
 Since few completely-open rooms become available at mid-year, it is prudent to supplement a specific, primary request with ample location preferences in the event we cannot grant the primary request.
 Note: the class standing of the away-abroad student is used to determine how requests are prioritized.
 If away-abroad students have less than senior standing, the chances are slimmer for getting a group into one of the few completely-open rooms at mid-year.
 The chances for current campus residents to move to a completely-open room are slim at best, since students who are returning from away-abroad have priority for completely-open rooms.